MrCoolTheCucumber/frosty/README.md

 ## TODO:
+- Imlpement the HALT bug for true accuracy?
 - Implement Sound?
 Not sure how hard it is
 - Implement all cartridge types
 - [Bonus] Pass all mooneye tests?
 A lot already pass